Should You Stay If Your Partner Won’t Change? How Individual Therapy Can Help You Know

 Here’s the good news: you can get clarity about whether to stay or go, even if your partner won’t come with you to therapy.

 In Emotionally Focused Therapy (EFT), couples often get stuck in what’s called a pursuer/withdrawer cycle.
-Each partner plays a role to protect themselves and the relationship.
+Each partner plays a role to try to protect themselves and the relationship.
 But, over time, these roles can keep you locked in a lonely, disconnected place.

 The two roles are Pursuer and Withdrawer.
 Which pattern do you see yourself in?